Roman Catholic Diocese of Orange: 2000 to present

+Police in September 2025 arrested an Alabama man who drove to St. Michael's Abbey to threaten the religious brothers.
+His car contained brass knuckles, knives, body armor and high capacity magazines for a firearm.
+He had previously been sending threatening emails to the abbey.

+In November 2025, Vann dedicated the Shroud of Turin Museum at Christ Cathedral.
+The museum contains exhibits on the life of Jesus and the Shroud of Turin, which is housed in the Chapel of the Holy Shroud in Turin, Italy.
+Funded by private donors, the museum cost $4 million to construct.

 Sexual abuse

 In 2005, Bishop Brown apologized to 87 victims of sexual abuse by diocesan clergy and announced a settlement of $100 million, following two years of mediation.
 In addition, 91 victims received an average of $659,000 each.
 The perpetrators included 31 priests, ten lay people, two nuns, and one religious brother.

-In a 2007 interview with the Orange County Register, Scott Hicks stated that in 1965 Brown, then a priest, sexually abused him several times when Hicks was a 12-year-old at Our Lady of Perpetual Help Parish in Bakersfield, California.
-The Diocese of Fresno had investigated Hicks' accusations in 1997 and found they lacked any credible basis.
-The case file was turned over to Kern County investigators in 2002, who took no action.